Summary: in this tutorial, you will learn how to work with a PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.

 END;

-And we can rewrite the example that has some variables with the same names using block label as follows:
+And we can rewrite the example that has some variables with the same names using block labels as follows:

 SET SERVEROUTPUT ON SIZE 1000000;